 We operate as a nonprofit organization with all of our revenues coming from participant’s registration fees.
-The major expenses include equipment maintenance, coaches’ salaries, ribbon and trophy costs, social events, computer software and other supplies needed for meet operations.
+Key expenses include equipment maintenance, coaches’ salaries, ribbon and trophy costs, social events, computer software and other supplies needed for team and meet operations.

 No parent representative or volunteer receives any payment for any services, other than reimbursement for swim team costs which have been pre-approved by the Executive Board.

 The coaches are directly responsible for all activity that occurs at the pool once practice begins and at all meets.
 The coaching staff has no responsibility for general administrative activities other than meet entries.
 You may contact an individual Parent Rep or Volunteer Coordinator with administrative or volunteer questions.

 NOTE: The time stated for practice is short and intense and the coaches need to give their full attention to the swimmers during this time.
-If you have questions for the coaches, please discuss them after all practices have concluded.
+If you need to speak to a coach, please wait until practices have concluded.

 - Abide by the Parent Code of Conduct as published on this website.

 - Per pool policy, no children under 10 may be left unattended at the pool including practice times.